Gexkill/sweng2/DD/src/index.md

   - Driver: the driver's device ( mobile app ).
   - DB: the database used to store persistent data.

-The system expose an RESTful API with many public endpoints and resources, some of them require a proper authentication and authorization to be used.
+The system exposes a RESTful API with many public endpoints and resources, some of them require a proper authentication and authorization to be used.

 The router will dispatch the incoming request to the appropriate Controller, it will then do the work as required by the client.

-New requests are sent to the QueueManager, that manage them according to our business policies.
+New requests are sent to the QueueManager that manages them according to our business policies.
-It interacts with devices though the NotificaionHelper.
+It interacts with devices through the NotificaionHelper.

-NotificationHelper will take care of the kind of communication to use for interact with the required device.
+NotificationHelper will take care of the kind of communication to use for the interaction with the required device.
-For instance it will use the PushGateway to interact with Drivers, while it uses the SMSGateway to send notification to Clients.
+For instance it will use the PushGateway to interact with Drivers, while it uses the SMSGateway to send a notification to Clients.

 [//]: # (pagebreak)